pterodactyl/documentation/community/customization/wings.md

 ## Building Wings
 :::tip Build output
-GO builds to be run on the build system therefore you **HAVE TO** run the build command on a linux system
+By default, Go targets the system it is executed on.
+Therefore, the easiest way of building binaries for Linux is to execute the following steps on a Linux system.
 :::

 ### Build Requirements